UAE: Jail, up to Dh200k fine for jaywalking, other offences under new traffic law

 Anyone who drives a vehicle on UAE roads with a driving licence issued by a foreign state not recognised in the UAE shall be punished with a fine of not less than Dh2,000 and not not more than Dh10,000 for first offence.

-There will also be imprisonment for a period of not less thanmonths and a fine of not less than (5,000) and not more than (50,000) fifty thousand AED, or with one of these two penalties in the event of recidivism.
+There will also be imprisonment for a period of not less than months and a fine of not less than Dh5,000 and not more than Dh50,000, or with one of these two penalties in the event of recidivism or repeated offence.

 ALSO READ: